Meet Our Staff

 Dr. Ferrone is a member of the American Speech-Language and Hearing Association, has guest lectured at Columbia University in the Department of Speech and Language Pathology and at the annual National Voice Symposium, and has published peer-reviewed articles in the area of professional voice use.

 Kristina Sergeev joined Open Lines team in 2014 as a Program Manager upon graduating magna cum laude with dual Bachelor of Art Degree in Speech-Language Pathology/Audiology & Psychology from Brooklyn, College (CUNY).
-As a Program Manager at Open Lines, she has been instrumental in managing daily operations, coordinating clinical care, and working on special administrative projects.
+As a Program Manager at Open Lines, she has been instrumental in assisting in the management of daily operations, clinical care coordination, and administrative projects.

 In May 2017, Kristina Sergeev graduated with a Master of Science Degree in Communication Sciences and Disorders from Teachers College, Columbia University.
 During her graduate study, Kristina Sergeev had an opportunity to provide clinical care to children and adults with a variety communication disorders.
 Kristina is particularly interested in dual language development, bilingualism, multilingualism, literacy, and working with individuals with complex communication needs.
 Kristina is a native speaker of Russian with additional academic degrees in Linguistics and Teaching English as a Foreign Language.